brenobaptista/blog/src/posts/adding-rss-feed-to-static-next-blog.md

 export default generateRss
 ```

+You may notice that the indentation seems a little weird, but it's required to make the generated file look properly formatted.

 Import the `generateRss` function in the `pages/index.tsx` file and add it to the `getStaticProps` to make sure Next.js will call this function during the build of the `pages/index.tsx` page in production and generate the sitemap.